 BETH grew up studying Classical music, then discovered Celtic music after college, and now feels absolutely delighted she can do both, depending on the occasion.
 Currently, she plays mostly Celtic/light classical and contra dance music on wooden & silver flutes and tin whistles.

 She is a recording session musician, having recorded several albums with singer/songwriter, Johnsmith, grammy award-winning songwriter Jon Vezner, hammered dulcimists Jerry Read Smith and Jim Taylor, and more.
 With a passionate, exuberant style, Beth was also a founding member of Asheville's ground-breaking Celtic band, Mooncoin.
-She served as the music director for Highland Repertory Theater's production, A Mislaid Heaven, and she currently plays with The Magills, Southwind, Jon Vezner, Fly By Night, and various other musicians.
+She served as the music director for Highland Repertory Theater's production, A Mislaid Heaven, and she currently plays with The Magills, Southwind and various other musicians.

-When not playing weddings, background music for receptions and conferences or planning her next project, she teaches tin whistle to adults and children, offers workshops for parents in how to create more musical home environments for children, has written a children's book about (what else?) musical children, and leads bi-monthly community sings, also known as the “Sing Together” series, at Asheville's The Diana Wortham Theatre, with her husband/bandmate, Jim.
+When not playing weddings, background music for receptions and conferences, or working on writing projects, she teaches Irish flute and tin whistle, offers workshops entitled 'Everyone is musical...Period.', and leads bi-monthly community sings, also known as the “Sing Together” series, at Asheville's The Diana Wortham Theatre, with her husband/bandmate, Jim.